Seattle Divorce Attorney

 If a case necessitates a trial to settle multiple issues, it could cost around $20,000.

-Do You Need a Lawyer to File for Divorce in WA State?
+Do You Need a Lawyer to File for Divorce in Washington State?

-Additional reasons that you should consider hiring an attorney for divorce include:
+Additional reasons that you should consider hiring an attorney for divorce in Seattle include:

 - Less stress over the excess paperwork and court documents